 - Attracting investors

-How to Prepare for a Business Valuation
+How to Prepare for a Business Valuation for Small Business

 - List Additional Intangible Assets.
-Like how your company’s tangible assets like cash, property, and equipment will be accounted for on your balance sheet, it’s just as important to list any intangible assets that may be providing value.
-Take some time to think outside the box regarding intangible assets, as positive online reviews or high ranking in SERPs can also improve your business’s valuation as each helps you attract and retain customers.
+Like how your company's tangible assets like cash, property, and equipment will be accounted for on your balance sheet, it's just as important to list any intangible assets that may provide value.
+Take some time to think outside the box regarding intangible assets, as positive online reviews or high ranking in SERPs can also improve your business's valuation as each helps you attract and retain customers.

 Popular Valuation Methods for Your Small Business